 Q. How is transportation handled?

 A. Many families bring their children to school in carpool.
 Canterbury also has several bus routes covering all areas in Allen County and several outlying communities as well.
-Student pick up is not door to door, but is generally at a common pick-up and drop-off point in close proximity to a child’s neighborhood.
-More information about transportation is located in the Admissions section of the Web site.
+Student pick up is not door-to-door, but is generally at a common pick-up and drop-off point in close proximity to a child’s neighborhood.
+More information about Bus Service is located here in the Admissions section of the Web site.

 Q. Do the students take field trips?

-A. Field trips are an important part of a student’s educational experience at Canterbury.
-Trips vary considerably in their duration, destination and design; however, they are all important components of the curriculum at each grade level.
-We consider each trip an opportunity to expand learning, broaden horizons and enrich the overall educational experience a student receives at Canterbury.
+A. Field trips are a fundamental part of a student’s educational experience at Canterbury.
+Trips vary considerably in their duration, destination, and design; however, they are all important components of the curriculum at each grade level.
+We consider each trip an opportunity to expand learning, broaden horizons, and enrich the overall educational experience a student receives at Canterbury.

 Q. How much physical activity do students receive?

 A. All students have Physical Education classes on a regular basis.
-Times vary, from three days per week for Kindergarten (30 minutes) to 45 minutes twice per week for fourth grade.
+Times vary from three times per week for 30 minutes classes in Kindergarten to twice per week for 45 minute classes in fourth grade.
 All students also have at least two and sometimes three recess periods per day.
-In addition, special activities such as ice skating, cross-country skiing and Jump Rope for Heart promote the physical health and well-being of students in Lower School.
+In addition, special activities such as ice skating, cross-country skiing, and Jump Rope for Heart promote the physical health and well-being of students in Lower School.